laszewsk/osmi-bench-new/README.md

 Available from https://ieeexplore.ieee.org/abstract/document/9652868

-1. Setup environment - on summit login node
+1. Setup environment - on Summit login node.
+Note that this benchmark is currently setup to module load open-ce/1.1.3-py38-0 and cuda/11.0.2.
+Users on other systems may `pip install -r requirements.txt`.
+In addition to TensorFlow and gRPC, users also need to install TensorFlow Serving and if wanting to use multiple GPUs may install an HAProxy Singularity container as follows:

         singularity pull docker://haproxy